fhajji/sodium-wrapper/README.md

 ./test_helpers --log_level=message
 ```

-To run the unit tests in parallel, call `ctlest -jN` with N
+To run the unit tests in parallel, call `ctest -jN` with N
 being the number of CPU cores.
 You can also `-jN`
 to `ctest` via `make test` using `ARGS` like so: